 - Starting point: Kahului, Hawaii

 - Distance: 52 miles

-A road trip on Hana Highway will take you along Maui’s eastern coast — where you’ll get beautiful views of the Pacific Ocean on one side of the road and cliffs, jungles and waterfalls on the other.
+Hana Highway will take you along Maui’s eastern coast — where you’ll get beautiful views of the Pacific Ocean on one side of the road and cliffs, jungles and waterfalls on the other.
 You’ll want to take your time not only to enjoy the spectacular scenery but also to safely navigate the highway’s 600 curves.
-You can stay at the Garden Room guest cottage for $163 per night.
+As far as lodging, nearby spots like Little Slice of Paradise have rooms available for as low as $189 per night.